Koodevide (TV series): Plot

 Soorya comes from a middle-class family, her father, Shivaram, who was once a businessman, had gone bankrupt.
 Soorya has no desire to marry, as she wants to learn and pursue higher jobs so that she can help her family.
-Her mother, Devamma and elder sister Arya supports Soorya.
+Her mother, Devamma and elder sister Arya support Soorya.
 Arya was married to a cruel man named Mohan, who wishes to inherit wealth from the Kaimal family.
 Her father wants her to marry.

 Shocked, Soorya escapes from the marriage hall, and take shelter in her teacher, Aditi's house.
 Aditi becomes Soorya's mentor.
 Aditi is none other than Rishi's mother who left him at a young age.
 She regrets her mistake and wants to reconcile with her son.
 Meanwhile, Rishi is engaged to a beautiful and wealthy girl named Mithra.
 However, Mithra is unready to marry and goes to US to pursue higher studies.

 A goon named, Basavanna attacks Aditi and she is taken to the hospital.
 Soorya and Aditi's estranged husband, Aditya is much worried about her condition.
 Aditya's sister in law, Lakshmi asks Rishi to meet a hospitalized Aditi.
 However, Rishi is reluctant as he hates Aditi for leaving him.
 However, hesitant, Rishi meets Aditi.
 It is shown that Rishi is not a bad person, feeling sorry about his mother Rishi sees her.
 However, Rani who learns of this, confront Aditi.
 Rishi overhears their conversation and once again hates her.
 Recovered, Aditi manages to gain admission for Soorya in Adi Keshava college with the help of Aditya.
 Rishi bombards Soorya with questions but she wins the interview.

 However, as the college starts the students take instant dislike towards Soorya and mistreat her.
 Especially, Neetu and Neema, who are Rishi's spoilt cousin sisters.
 One day, while writing a scholarship exam, Rani decides to plot against Soorya, she asks her nieces Neetu and Neema for help.
 Eventually, they falsely accuse Soorya of cheating.
 However, Rishi gives her a last chance.
 Soorya plans to leave the college unable to bear the humiliation.
 Rishi convinces her not to.

 Soon, Rishi starts to feel jealous of the closeness between SP Sooraj and Soorya.
 Soon, Rishi falls for Soorya.
-He tries to help her everytime but Soorya feels that Rishi is using her to gain fame for the college.
+He tries to help her every time but Soorya feels that Rishi is using her to gain fame for the college.
 However, she too falls for Rishi.
 Unfortunately, Mithra makes a re-entry to disrupt Soorya and Rishi's closeness.